 Do Not Limit Your Options

+People with professional and academic security training will be able to seek jobs in both the public and private sectors.
+The United States employs civilian security experts for some areas and depends on the military for providing security in other areas.
 Thus, selecting the desired security-related task must be remembered when deciding what course of study you want to take.
-There are countless ads on the Internet and other places advertising for security personnel.
+There are countless ads on the Internet and in other places advertising for security personnel.
 Some of these jobs are for highly trained people.
 Others might be for people who can work as bouncers at a bar—it is still a form of security.

+Therefore, when seeking a security position, make sure it is a job or career for which proper training has been completed.
 Even if the degree has not been earned, check the Internet, newspapers, and other sources to see what security jobs might be available.
 Reading the ads and getting a head start on understanding the underlying meanings of the advertising jargon will prove beneficial when you start to look for that first security job.

-Finally, be certain that this is a field that will be fulfilling and satisfying over the years to come.
+This is a field that will be fulfilling and satisfying over the years to come.
 Any career requires a considerable investment of time.
 Some people manage to use that investment to switch to a different but similar career, while others sometimes have to start from the beginning and learn a whole new skill set.